iccmr-quantum/OSC-Qasm/README.md

                    [receive_port] [send_port] [ip]

 positional arguments:
-  receive_port       The port where the osc_qasm.py Server will listen for
+  receive_port            The port where the OSC-Qasm Server will listen for
                           incoming messages.
-Default port is 1416 send_port          The port that osc_qasm.py will use to send messages back to Max/MSP.
-Default port is 1417 ip                 The IP address to where the retrieved results will be sent (Where Max/MSP is located).
+Default port is 1416 send_port               The port that osc_qasm.py will use to send messages back to the Client.
+Default port is 1417 ip                      The IP address to where the retrieved results will be sent (Where the Client is located).
 Default IP is 127.0.0.1 (localhost)

 optional arguments:
   -h, --help              show this help message and exit --token TOKEN           If you want to run circuits on real quantum hardware, you
-                     need to provide your IBMQ token (see https://quantum- computing.ibm.com/account)
-  --hub HUB          If you want to run circuits on real quantum hardware, you
-                     need to provide your IBMQ Hub --group GROUP      If you want to run circuits on real quantum hardware, you need to provide your IBMQ Group --project PROJECT  If you want to run circuits on real quantum hardware, you need to provide your IBMQ Project --remote [REMOTE]  Declare this is a remote server.
-In this case osc_qasm.py will be listenning to messages coming into the network adapter address.
-If there is a specific network adapter IP you want to listen in, add it as an argument here
+                          need to provide your IBMQ token (see https://quantum- computing.ibm.com/account) --hub HUB               If you want to run circuits on real quantum hardware, you need to provide your IBMQ Hub --group GROUP           If you want to run circuits on real quantum hardware, you need to provide your IBMQ Group --project PROJECT       If you want to run circuits on real quantum hardware, you need to provide your IBMQ Project --remote [REMOTE]       Declare this is a remote server.
+In this case, OSC-Qasm will be listening to messages coming into the network adapter address.
+If there is a specific network adapter IP you want to listen in, add it as an argument here --headless [HEADLESS]   Run OSC-Qasm in headless mode.
+This is useful if you don't want to launch the GUI and only work in the terminal.
 ```